Old St. Joseph's Church: History

 Old St. Joseph's Church was founded by Joseph Greaton (1679–1753), an English Jesuit who came to Philadelphia from Maryland in 1729 to establish a mission.
 He originally celebrated mass in his house at 321 Willings Alley.
 Father Greaton built the first chapel in 1733, almost certainly a house-chapel attached to his residence.

 The right of Roman Catholics in the Province of Pennsylvania to worship at the Romish Chapel was challenged the following year by the deputy governor of Pennsylvania.
 The Pennsylvania Provincial Assembly ultimately decided not to ban celebration of Mass and cited William Penn's Charter of Privileges as controlling, despite the English penal laws.
-Nowhere else in the Thirteen Colonies could Catholics enjoy public worship to the extent possible in 18th-century Philadelphia.
+Nowhere else in the Thirteen Colonies could Catholics enjoy public worship to the extent possible in 18th-century Philadelphia, with Anthony Andreassi of America noting that upon its establishment, it was "the only place in the English-speaking world where it was legal to celebrate Mass publicly."

 In 1757, the chapel was replaced by a larger church.
 The Marquis de Lafayette and the Comte de Rochambeau both worshiped at St. Joseph during their time in America.
 Men from the American and French armies celebrated high mass at St. Joseph's after the victory at Yorktown.

 In 1793, a yellow fever epidemic swept the central area of Philadelphia, killing a tenth of the population.
 Old St. Joseph's established an orphanage to care for some of the many children left without families due to the epidemic.
 Fathers Egan, Carr and Hurley, James Oellers, Cornelius Tiers, Joseph Eck and John F. Hoares were among the most active benefactors of the orphans.
 At a meeting in 1806 by sanction of father Egan it was resolved to form : The Roman Catholic Society of St Joseph for the Maintenance and Education of Orphans, page 118 The church became racially integrated in the 1790s when slaves fleeing a revolution in Santo Domingo settled in Philadelphia and some joined the church.
 St. Mary's Charity School educated these immigrants, ultimately leading to the establishment of St. Peter Claver School in Philadelphia in the 19th century.

 Nearby St. Mary's Church, built in 1763, was used for grander occasions, and was visited by public dignitaries such as George Washington and John Adams.